A Small-Group Nature Adventure Amid the Scenic Splendors of the South Island

 we’ll enjoy a private paddling excursion on Lake Pearson, as well as a chance to hike some of the nature trails around the lodge.

-Day 4: Westland National Park / Lake Moeraki
+Day 4: Westland Tai Poutini National Park / Lake Moeraki

-More of New Zealand’s stunning scenery unfolds as we travel along the west coast this morning.
+More of New Zealand’s stunning scenery unfolds as we travel along the west coast early this morning.
 We stop in Hokitika, a historic river port born out of the 1860 gold rush.
 Today, the small, picturesque town is the focus of an indigenous greenstone known as pounamu

-the Wilderness Lodge, a secluded outpost in this dramatically scenic region.
+the Wilderness Lodge, a secluded outpost in this dramatic region.